-- Has your advertising traffic increased beyond the MediaGuard cluster’s current traffic processing capacity?
-For example, has your QPS (queries per second) volume increased by more than 20% from your standard levels?
+- Has your bid request volume increased beyond the current traffic capacity of your MediaGuard cluster?
+(For example, has your QPS (queries per second) volume increased by more than 20% compared to standard traffic levels?)

 You may receive different results between different traceroutes.
-This sometimes occurs when ICMP requests and other information items are deprioritized.
+This is normal and sometimes occurs when ICMP requests and other information items are deprioritized.

-Ideally, you should run the above tests for multiple servers within your bidding infrastructure in the affected region.
-You can obtain the current IP address of any MediaGuard server by running the dig command (
+Ideally, you should run the above diagnostic tests from multiple bidding servers in the affected region.
+You can obtain the current IP address of any of your MediaGuard clusters by running the dig command (

 HUMAN will also run independent traceroutes from our servers to your system, which allows us to compare results from both approaches.
-Please provide us with an externally-accessible endpoint that allows us to send traceroute requests to your bidding server.
+To facilitate this process, you must provide us with an externally accessible endpoint that allows us to send traceroute requests to your bidding server.

-Another common source of high latency is non-ideal connection management.
-The number of connections, QPS (queries per second) per connection, and connection lifetime are the primary factors that may impact your MediaGuard latency.
+Poor connection management is another common source of latency.
+The number of connections, QPS (queries per second) per connection, and connection lifetime can all add latency to MediaGuard's responses.

-Under ideal network conditions, your MediaGuard cluster can support up to 100 QPS per connection.
-However, in a typical implementation, we recommend utilizing between 65% and 80% of the available connection capacity to send and receive MediaGuard lookup requests.
-You can calculate the ideal number of connections for your MediaGuard connection utilization by using the following formula:
+Under perfect network conditions, your MediaGuard cluster can support up to 100 QPS per connection.
+However, in practice, we recommend utilizing between 65% and 80% of the available connection capacity to send and receive MediaGuard data.
+You can calculate the ideal number of connections for your MediaGuard integration by using the following formula:

 (mean latency x QPS) ÷ (1000 x utilization) = number of connections

-Since MediaGuard is optimized to perform more efficiently with higher traffic volumes, low-QPS requests will not accurately reflect MediaGuard's performance.
-After you've established a successful connection, we recommend running tests at slightly elevated QPS levels (above 200 QPS) to obtain more accurate metrics.
+Since MediaGuard is optimized to handle high traffic volumes, low-QPS requests won't accurately reflect MediaGuard's performance.
+After you've established a successful connection, we recommend running tests at slightly elevated QPS levels (above 200 QPS) to obtain accurate metrics.

-If your servers are measuring the response time for each of your MediaGuard requests, please provide these statistics in your support request.
-HUMAN can compare this data to our own measurements for more thorough troubleshooting.
+If your servers are set up to measure MediaGuard's response times, HUMAN can compare this data to our own measurements for more thorough troubleshooting.